DataDog/extendeddaemonset/README.md

 #### end2end test

 End2end tests are also present.
-Contrarily to the tests that use the `envtest`, the e2e tests need to have access to a running kubernetes cluster.
+Unlike the tests that use the `envtest`, the e2e tests need to have access to a running kubernetes cluster.
 The envvar KUBECONFIG should be set in the terminal where the `make e2e` is executed.

-[Kind](https://kind.sh/) is a great solution to start a multi-nodes cluster localy.
+[Kind](https://kind.sh/) is a great solution to start a multi-nodes cluster locally.

 ```console
 $ kind create cluster --config examples/kind-cluster-configuration.yaml